tomy96-frontend/simple_firebase_9/README.md

 } <br>

 4.step <br>
---Make a custom script  in our packge.json { "build":"webpack" } and then run the <strong> npm run build<storng> command and you will see that the bundle.js will appear inside the dist folder
+--Make a custom script  in our packge.json { "build":"webpack" } and then run the <strong> npm run build</strong> command and you will see that the bundle.js will appear inside the dist folder